 If you got your CloudFlare account through your original host, you will need to have them detach it first.

-If you got your CloudFlare account directly, meaning that you signed up for it yourself at CloudFlare, follow the steps in the tutorial below for disconnecting it yourself.
+If you got your CloudFlare account directly, meaning that you signed up for it yourself at CloudFlare, follow the steps in the tutorial further down the checklist for disconnecting it yourself.

 No More Changes